CozyHome/CozyActorController/README.md

 3. Find the method that you are running CharacterController.Move() (this is usually your FixedUpdate() method) and do the following:

 Before the move call, you'll need to set:
-1. The Actor's Velocity to a given Vector \n
+1. The Actor's Velocity to a given Vector
-2. The Actor's Orientation to a given Quaternion \n
+2. The Actor's Orientation to a given Quaternion
-3. The Actor's Position to a given Vector \n
+3. The Actor's Position to a given Vector

 If you're representing your character with Unity's default Transform component like the Character Controller does, simply refer to the following boilerplate:

 /* BEGINNING OF YOUR SCRIPT'S UPDATE METHOD */

 actor.SetVelocity(/* your velocity goes here */);
 actor.SetPosition(transform.position);
 actor.SetOrientation(transform.rotation);

 /* Your actor's move call should go AFTER your initial assignment */ ActorHeader.Move(receiver, actor, Time.fixedDeltaTime);

 /* After your actor's movement has been executed, you'll want to update the character's transform values accordingly */

 transform.SetPositionAndRotation(actor._position, actor._orientation);

 /* ENDING OF YOUR SCRIPT'S UPDATE METHOD */